AdelNamani/halide-xGEMM/readme.md

 - ### Acquiring & building Halide
 	- Start by cloning the repository ```git clone https://github.com/halide/Halide.git```
-	- Run `make` in the root directory.
+	- Run `make -j8` in the root directory.

 More information can be found at [https://github.com/halide/Halide](https://github.com/halide/Halide)